joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/15/arts/music/playlist-adele-easy-on-me.html?searchResultPosition=3

 **Suspect Confesses in Bow-and-Arrow Rampage in Norway**\
-`Espen Anderson Brathen has been charged with murder in the deaths of five people after he went on a killing spree armed with a hunting bow.`\
+`Espen Anderson Brathen has been charged with murder in the deaths of five people after the authorities say he went on a killing spree armed with a hunting bow.`\
 https://nytimes.com/2021/10/15/world/europe/norway-murder-bow-arrow-terrorism.html?searchResultPosition=4

 **Vaccinated travelers from abroad can enter the U.S. on Nov.
 8.**\